mattvenn/hackspace-power-controller/project_log.md

 seems to install ok, but it has a dependency on cffi.
 This seems to need to be compiled and of course the Yun doesn't come with a compiler...

+Trying an older version of oauth2client 1.4.3, still uses pyOpenSSL which has the cffi dependency.

 # 2015-05-29